 Who am I now that I am a divorced, diseased woman with a couple of cats?
 These new adventures reflect me now.
 I am Amber Nicole and I am Clearly Alive.

-- California – Part One, Part Two, Part Three
+- California – Part One (Six Flags Magic Mountain), Part Two (Venice Beach), Part Three (Disneyland)

 - Florida – The Realization of a Dream, A Trip to the ER for IV Fluids